 The bride and groom need to answer them accurately and send them back to the judge who will have them ready for the big event.

-Make sure the person you choose has a way with words and a great sense of humour!
+Make sure the person you choose has a way with words and a great sense of humor!
 The host is the linchpin for this game to be truly entertaining and keep everyone engaged.

 Next: 21 Questions for a New Relationship – Ready, Set, Ask